 Once your inventory is complete, you’ll have a good platform to begin negotiating for the specific assets you’d like to retain, including sentimental items, a family home, or other real or personal property.

-Things to Remember During Asset Division
+Things to Remember During Asset Division in Washington

 After you’ve completed your divorce asset inventory, there are a few important things to consider to ensure that you receive your fair share during asset division: